christophetrinh/Application_android/README.md

 ### Implementation

-We will use several library, for instance OCR library by [Mobile Vision](https://developers.google.com/vision/) in order to extract information on the receipt.
+We will use several library, for instance OCR library by [Mobile Vision](https://developers.google.com/vision/) in order to extract information from the receipt.
 Moreover, we give the possibility to the user to fill the form manually.
 We add also a location based service with a map that shows the expenses on each country.
 Additionnaly, the user can synchronize his google account in order to retrieve or store the data expenses in a spreadsheet.

 ### Interface descritpion